The jacket I started off with was this double-breasted jacket that was my uncles however I thought I didn’t really

 the thing that is different to a normal patch pocket and this method is that the seam/stitching is not visible from the outside like a normal patch pocket is sewn from the outside where it has topstitching around it.

-the pocket aligned up with a template marked onto the jacket and it can get rather bulky as your trying to sew around the corners.
+this example is sewn from the inside which is a bit trickier because your having to keep the pocket aligned up with a template marked onto the jacket and it can get rather bulky as your trying to sew around the corners.

-d the pieces has a self facing which is turned back (this is called a bearer i think or maybe thats on the pocket bag) therefore no seams are seen here.
+here are the first steps involved the pieces has a self facing which is turned back (this is called a bearer i think or maybe thats on the pocket bag) therefore no seams are seen here.

 the next step is attaching the pocket piece to the jacket (here done on a sample fabric) the template acts like a guide where you postion the pocket ontop. (i dont have a photo of sewing this step sorry)

-final product of the tailored
+final product of the tailored patch pocket (seams internal)

 No comments: